PJBeans/Tweet2Parley/README.md

 ```
 and includes a link to the original tweet.
 Unfortunatly, links included in tweets are removed and added to the array at the bottom of each Parley, but that's probably the only formatting issue.

+The bot waits 15 seconds between sending a new parley, and 30 minutes between "scraping sessions," to avoid potentially overloading Parler's servers.
+These time limits can be increased should the Parler staff complain.

 ## Criteria for adding Twitter accounts:
 - They should have some sort of national or global significance (such as POTUS, companies, or large organizations)
 - They should NOT have a Parler account (as this would create redundancy).
 If a user in the forward list creates a Parler account, they should be removed.